Canine Pigment Type Switch

 Melanocytes are melanin-producing pigment cells found in the hair follicle.

-Here they produce pheomelanin by default, unless they are told otherwise.
+These cells produce phaeomelanin by default, unless they are told otherwise.

 Eumelanin is a black pigment, but can be modified to brown, blue, or lilac.
-Pigment cells are able to produce eumelanin but they need an external signal to actually do so.
+Pigment cells can produce eumelanin but they need an external signal to actually do so.

 Pigment Type Switch Dogs single colored coat